Sweet Spot API

 }

-// Check timestamp to prevent replay attacks (optional)
+// Check timestamp to prevent replay attacks (recommended)

 const currentTime = Math.floor(Date.now() / 1000);